sozezzo/SqlServer/Audit/AuditProcedure/readme.md

 ```

-For this example, you need to add this code to logger the call of stroed procedure.
+For this example, we need to add this code to log the call of the stored procedure.
 ``` sql
  -- -- -- -- -- -- -- -- --
 	--#region Audit Used Stored Procedure